 Because of financial reasons Diktonius lived in the country for some time.
 In a letter to his mother he once told that he had only one pair of trousers, with a hole at the back.
 Especially Diktonius enjoyed stays at Lumparland in Ahvenanmaa islands.
 Some of his time Diktonius spent in Röykkä, Nurmijärvi.
 In 1931 he moved with his wife to Kauniainen, where their neighbour was the writer and literature critic Olof Enckell.
 Stark men mörk marked the end of his rebellious, international period.
 Diktonius became interested in nature and Finland's literary heritage, exemplified in his tribute to J.J.
 Wecksell.
 Like Uuno Kailas in Uni ja kuolema (1931) he saw threats emerging from the east.
 He gave his daughter the name Silja; it was taken from F.E.
 Sillanpää's novel Nuorena nukkunut (1931, The Maid Silja).
 Diktonius insisted that Sillanpää should get the Nobel prize for Literature.
 He also translated into Swedish some of his short pieces.

-Janne Kubik, Diktonius's most important novel, came out in 1932.
+Janne Kubik: ett träsnitt i ord (1932), illustrated by Tapiovaara, was Diktonius's most important novel.
 The expressionistic story depicts a longshoreman, who joins during the Finnish Civil War first the Red Guard, later the winning side of White forces, starts then during Finland's prohibition a career as a romrunner, becomes a fascist sympathizer and a bullyboy, a prematurely aged dockworker and strikebreaker, and finally falls to his death through a ship's cargo hatch.
 The events are quasi-scholarly commented by the author, who tries to find some sense in the life of the poor protagonist.
 The elliptic sentences, quick shifts of time and place made the book a pioneer work in the Scandinavian novel.
 Diktonius, who was completely bilingual, claimed that Janne Kubik was conceived in Finnish and published the "original" Janne Kuutio in 1946.

 In 1936 Diktonius's satirical article in Arbetarbladet on Adolf Hitler prompted a reaction from the German ambassador in Finland, and the editor of the paper, K-A. Fagerholm, was condemned to a fine.
 In 1940 Diktonius joined the circle around Bertolt Brecht, who stayed in Finland for a period.
 Brech characterized Diktonius as "der finnische Horaz."